kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 ---------------------------------
 These exercises can be followed along using R and shell, but it is not necessary.
 If you would like to follow along, please go ahead and open R-studio and your shell window.

-At the end of this time, we will regroup and tell the other group about what we did in this breakout group since they could not join us.
-Who would like to be the person who reports back for the breakout group?
+At the end of this time we will regroup and report back the other workshop participants about what we did in this breakout group.
+Who would like to be the person/s who report back for the breakout group?

 Let's collaboratively take notes in the Google Document.
 The link to the document is in the chat.